 This includes your claim forms and your medical documentation.
 At the very least, your medical documentation needs to include complete imaging studies of the CT scan or MRI, and the diagnosis based on these scans must in turn be shown to be valid with a biopsy.

 If you have adrenal cancer, the last thing you need is a delay in your Social Security Disability benefits due to errors in your claim or medical paperwork.
 A Social Security Disability lawyer will know what kind of evidence the SSA is looking for when determining whether to grant a compassionate allowance.
-Having an expert review your claim could make a great difference between receiving benefit checks within a month versus a year.
+Having an attorney review your claim could make a great difference between receiving benefit checks within a month versus a year.

 Your Anaplastic Adrenal Cancer - with distant metastases or inoperable, unresectable or recurrent Social Security Disability Case